What You Should Know About And Do About Carpenter Ants

 Carpenter ants are not termites, but they have a shared love for wood.
 Unlike termites, they prefer their wood wet.
-Their favorite time of operation is during the spring when it is wet, this is Carpenter ants best time for reproduction and nesting, so it is quite unlikely to see them during the winter.
-That being said, there is an exception; If unfortunately, you see a Carpenter ant roaming inside your house during winter, it is a very bad sign that they have built a nest somewhere around the house and you are about to deal with an infestation soon.
-They build their nest either indoors or outdoors or both.
-And like a normal community, they have other satellite nests nearby, so if you see one, expect to see many more.
+Their favorite time of operation is during the spring when it is wet, this is Carpenter ants best time for reproduction and nesting.
+Moreover, it is quite unlikely to see them during the winter.
+Unfortunately, if you do see a Carpenter ant inside your home, it could be a sign of a nest nearby.
+There is a chance you could have an ant infestation.
+And, like a normal community, they have other satellite nests nearby, so if you see one, expect to see many more in your Utah home.

 What Do Carpenter Ants Do?

 As previously stated, Carpenter ants are not termites, so they do not eat wood.
 Their attraction to damp wood is because it serves as the perfect nest for them to create their colonies.
 Outdoors, the usual woods of choice are tree stumps, rotten logs, and other decaying wet wood, while indoors they target damp basements, attics, and other woods prone to liquid damage like those of barns.
 What they do to this wood is that they burrow into it so deeply and intricately until they weaken the entire structural integrity of the wood.
 In other words, when Carpenter ants build their nest in your house, they are doing it at the expense of your house’s structural strength and inadvertently, your own safety.